 The Story of Different Brains Intern Reuben (5 min 34 sec)

-At our office and studio in Fort Lauderdale, Florida, program participants (interns) are exposed to the basics of new media journalism, while being given opportunities to develop social skills in a real professional workplace environment.
+Program participants (trainees) are exposed to the basics of new media journalism, while being given opportunities to develop social skills in a real professional workplace environment.
 The program itself is flexible, both in terms of hours and activities, to allow for the needs of every individual.
-During their time with us, interns are given the opportunity to: write, produce, and edit videos and audio podcasts; transcribe interviews; write articles and blogs; practice research skills; and develop multiple forms of web content.
+During their time with us, trainees are given the opportunity to: write, produce, and edit videos and audio podcasts; transcribe interviews; write articles and blogs; practice research skills; and develop multiple forms of web content.

 This direct, hands-on work gives them experience to add to resumes, the opportunity to have real credits on published content, and the satisfaction of working on media that gets distributed to the public and makes a positive difference.
-Simultaneously, interns learn basic job skills including creating and maintaining a work schedule, participating in staff meetings, handling deadlines, and more.
+Simultaneously, trainees learn basic job skills including creating and maintaining a work schedule, participating in staff meetings, handling deadlines, and more.
 But the job skills are just the tip of the iceberg!

 Helping the Neurodivergent Find Their Voice